mrpg/ego_paper_data/README.md

    - Progress will be displayed as the script processes approximately 86,000 rows

 5. **Generate all tables:**
-   - Run the tables script:
+   - Run the main tables script:
      ```r
      source("tables.R")
      ```
    - This will take 2-5 minutes and create LaTeX table files in the `output/` directory
+   - Optionally, run the bounds analysis script:
+     ```r
+     source("tables2.R")
+     ```
+   - This will take 1-2 minutes and print Table A1 (cooperation rate bounds) to the console

 6. **Check output:**
    - All figures (PDF format) should appear in `output/`: plot1.pdf, plot2.pdf, plotA1.pdf, plotA2.pdf, plotA3.pdf
    - All tables (LaTeX format) should appear in `output/`: rt1.tex through rt6.tex
+   - Table A1 bounds will be printed to the console when running tables2.R

 ### Notes

-- The scripts can be run in any order (plots.R and tables.R are independent)
+- The scripts can be run in any order (plots.R, tables.R, and tables2.R are independent)
-- Both scripts will display progress messages during execution
+- All scripts will display progress messages during execution
 - The `lib/data.R` script displays "Please wait until the counter reaches ~86000" while computing derived variables
 - `plots.R` prints Table 3 summary statistics to the console during execution
+- `tables2.R` prints Table A1 bounds analysis to the console
 - Pre-computed output files are already included in the `output/` directory for comparison

 ## List of Tables and Programs